 If you have brown recluse spiders inside your home, you may find tangled webs created in low spots.
 They create these webs to retreat into.
 Look for these webs in storage areas and in nooks or crannies.
 Wolf spiders don't make webs.
 So you're not going to see any signs of a wolf spider infestation until you actually see a wolf spider.
 When you see a wolf spider, it is likely to be in a spot that is damp.

-If you need assistance with spider identification or you'd like to not have spiders crawling around in your Nashville home, remember that All-American Pest Control provides industry-leading pest control service in Middle Tennessee, and we offer specific programs to address brown recluse spider threats.
-Reach out to us today for immediate service.
+If you need assistance with spider identification or you'd like to not have spiders crawling around in your home, remember that All-American Pest Control provides industry-leading pest control service in Middle Tennessee, and we offer specific programs to address brown recluse spider threats.
+Reach out to our pest control company in Nashville today for immediate service.